bkrishna-hari/azure-data-box-get-dotnet-started/README.md

 In Get call, `$expand` variable is supported on `details` parameter for order, which returns order stages, contact information and etc. Otherwise set `null` value to `$expand` variable which gets only basic information.

 ### List orders
 Below code fetches list of available orders under the subscription.
+Add it into the main function that you already have in your code.

   ```
   // Initializes a new instance of the DataBoxManagementClient class.